uswds/uswds-site/pages/home.md

         text: Build with utilities
         url: utilities
     - topic: Page templates
-      description: Explore the different page templates that have been created to jump start your product development.
+      description: Use our basic page templates as a starting point for your design and development process.
       image:
         src: img/home/page-templates.svg
         alt: